 Despite the non-renewal of the Company's franchise, ABS-CBN remained committed in producing meaningful and quality content to continue to be of service to the Filipino worldwide.
-The Company continued to look for ways to reach as many Filipino families as it could.
+The Company continued to look for ways to reach as many Filipinos as possible.
 On June 13, 2020, the Company launched its Kapamilya Channel on cable TV, and subsequently, its digital streaming channel "Kapamilya Online Live" on August 1, 2020.
 These platforms showcased the entertainment and news programs of ABS-CBN.
-On October 6, 2020, a new milestone was again reached by ABS-CBN where it was able to secure a partnership with Zoe Broadcasting to blocktime ABS-CBN's programs under the Channel 11 "A2Z".
-These initiatives allowed ABS-CBN to be welcomed back to

-Filipino households.
-Launching these platforms allowed the Company to generate P1.5 billion in advertising revenues in the first quarter of 2022.
+On October 6, 2020, a new milestone was again reached by ABS-CBN where it was able to secure a partnership with Zoe Broadcasting to block time ABS-CBN's programs under the Channel 11 "A2Z".
+These initiatives allowed ABS-CBN to increase its audience size and reach domestically.
+In turn, these initiatives allowed the Company to generate P3.3 billion in advertising revenues in the first half of 2022.

-The Company widened its international reach by merging its proprietary digital application to "iWantTFC", and ungeoblocking the entertainment and news content in various regions across the world.
-The Company also distributed over 180 titles to various territories in Asia, Africa, Middle East and Europe as well as various Over-the-Top platforms generating over P230 million.
+The Company widened its international reach by consolidating its owned and operated streaming platforms into "iWantTFC", while lifting geographic restrictions for various entertainment and news content in certain regions around the world.
+The Company also licensed over 180 titles to various territories in Asia, Africa, the Middle East and Europe as well as to various international OTT platforms generating over P700 million.